-Applicants may be entitled to a mitigation credit for tree planting under Texas Local Government Code Section 212.905.
-An applicant claiming a credit should indicate this on their application.
+Applicants who claim a mitigation credit under Texas Local Government Code Section 212.905 should indicate this on their application.

 3.5.3 - Design Constraints and Alternatives

 In addition to the preservation of significant trees, other factors which affect plan design in Austin include such things as restrictions on building on steep slopes, in floodplains and near critical environmental features; cut and fill limitations; access and egress restrictions; parking requirements; landscape area requirements; building height limitations; and impervious cover limitations.
 Tree preservation is intrinsically less definitive than most of these restrictions, and requires that those constraints, as well as other issues such as public health and safety and reasonable and lawful use of the property, be considered in an evaluation of whether a project meets tree preservation requirements of the Land Development Code.